stackrox/collector/docs/references.md

 information could be useful for troubleshooting, but under normal functioning is quite verbose.
 The default is true.

+* `ROX_COLLECTOR_INTROSPECTION_ENABLE`: Enable the introspection API and publish the corresponding endpoints.
+With this API, it is possible to dump some of the internal state of Collector.
+Refer to the [troubleshooting](troubleshooting.md#introspection-endpoints) section for more details.
+The default is false.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.